practicalli/spacemacs/improving-code/live-linting.md

 > #### Hint::Conflicts
-> This configuration approach for clj-kondo is broken if you also include the unofficial `clojure-lint` layer that can provide Joker.  clj-kondo has superseded joker in functionality.
+> This configuration approach for clj-kondo is broken if you also include the unofficial `clojure-lint` layer that can provide Joker.  clj-kondo has superseded Joker in functionality.